hubblo-org/scaphandre/docs_src/explanations/how-scaph-computes-per-process-power-consumption.md

 This is useful, by itself, but if we want to understand how much _power_ is used per process, not just the share of the machine's resources, we need to know how much power is being used by the machine in absolute terms.

 To do this, we need a sensor of some kind to track power usage by the machine itself.
-Some servers have these, like with Intel's RAPL sensors, which we cover this in more detail later on.
+Some servers have these, like with Intel's RAPL sensors, which we cover in more detail later on.
 This makes it possible to understand how much power is being used by CPUs, GPUs and so on, in terms of watts, or, if we are looking at just a single process, various fractions of a watt.

 ![Sensors provide power over time](../img/power-over-time.png)